monerodocs/md/docs/interacting/monerod-reference.md

 | Option                 | Description
 |------------------------|--------------------------------------------------------------------------------------------------------------------------------------
-| `--p2p-bind-ip`        | Network interface to bind to for p2p network protocol.
+| `--p2p-bind-ip`        | IPv4 network interface to bind to for p2p network protocol.
 Default value `0.0.0.0` binds to all network interfaces.
 This is typically what you want. <br /><br />You must change this if you want to constrain binding, for example to configure connection through Tor via torsocks: <br />`DNS_PUBLIC=tcp://1.1.1.1 TORSOCKS_ALLOW_INBOUND=1 torsocks ./monerod --p2p-bind-ip 127.0.0.1 --no-igd --hide-my-port`
 | `--p2p-bind-port`      | TCP port to listen for p2p network connections.
 Defaults to `18080` for mainnet, `28080` for testnet, and `38080` for stagenet.
 You normally wouldn't change that.
 This is helpful to run several nodes on your machine to simulate private Monero p2p network (likely using private Testnet).
 Example: <br/>`./monerod --p2p-bind-port=48080`
 | `--p2p-external-port`  | TCP port to listen for p2p network connections on your router.
 Relevant if you are behind a NAT and still want to accept incoming connections.
 You must then set this to relevant port on your router.
 This is to let `monerod` know what to advertise on the network.
 Default is `0`.
+| `--p2p-use-ipv6`       | Enable IPv6 for p2p.
+| `--p2p-bind-ipv6-address` | IPv6 network interface to bind to for p2p network protocol.
+Default value `::` binds to all network interfaces.
+| `--p2p-ignore-ipv4`    | Ignore unsuccessful IPv4 bind for p2p.
+Useful if you only want to use IPv6.
 | `--hide-my-port`       | `monerod` will still open and listen on the p2p port.
 However, it will not announce itself as a peer list candidate.
 Technically, it will return port `0` in a response to p2p handshake (`node_data.my_port = 0` in `get_local_node_data` function).
 In effect nodes you connect to won't spread your IP to other nodes.
 To sum up, it is not really hiding, it is more like "do not advertise".
 | `--seed-node`          | Connect to a node to retrieve other nodes' addresses, and disconnect.
 If not specified, `monerod` will use hardcoded seed nodes on the first run, and peers cached on disk on subsequent runs.
 | `--add-peer`           | Manually add node to local peer list.
 | `--add-priority-node`  | Specify list of nodes to connect to and then attempt to keep the connection open. <br /><br />To add multiple nodes use the option several times.
 Example: <br />`./monerod --add-priority-node=178.128.192.138:18081 --add-priority-node=144.76.202.167:18081`
 | `--add-exclusive-node` | Specify list of nodes to connect to only.
 If this option is given the options `--add-priority-node` and `--seed-node` are ignored. <br /><br />To add multiple nodes use the option several times.
 Example: <br />`./monerod --add-exclusive-node=178.128.192.138:18081 --add-exclusive-node=144.76.202.167:18081`